Stylback/home-server/README.md

 Access List:            Publicly Accessible
 ```

-Press save and visit `nginx.domain.tld`, you should be greeted by a log-in page.
+Press save and visit `nginx.domain.tld`, you should be greeted with a log-in page.

 Now that we know that it works we will secure it against unwanted snooping using a SSL-certificate.
 Navigate to the SSL Certificates tab and add a new Let's Encrypt certificate with `Domain Names: nginx.domain.tld`.
 Test that the server is reachable by clicking on `Test Server Reachability`, agree to the privacy policy and save.